mandadapu-group/pyglasstools/README.md

 # **PyGlassTools**

 PyGlassTools is a Python module that compiles a couple of calculations that I routinely do when analyzing atomistic trajectories, particularly supercooled liquids and glasses.
 Flexibility is important as I deal not just with one type of potential energy function, but multiple kinds that represent various glass-forming liquids.
+Most of these calculations are typically Irving-Kirkwood calculations, autocorrelation functions, normal mode analysis, and elasticity tensor calculations.

 This is a (highly) experimental version for development purposes. **Do not git pull/clone** unless you are confident with what you're doing!
 Current development in place is to construct a C++ backend that is also highly efficient